arijitdasgupta/BlueTransistor/README.md

 ###NOTES:
  - While running the app or when used as a library it will keep polling the Bluetooth bulb and maintain it's connection status.
 So other Bluetooth host can't connect to the same bulbs as long as the object instances (or the application) are alive.
+ - When using as a library, at initiation of the module, the last applied command will be dispatched.
+Also if the bulb goes offline for some reason and comes back online it will dispatch the last command that it stores in the filesystem.
  - To properly kill the app kill the `node` process with a SIGINT.
-It will terminate all the child processes as well.
+It will terminate all the child processes as well (e.g. GATTtool).

 ###TODO:
  - Write a better color selector in the UI.